 Florida Residents can call the Clerk’s Probate Division at 863.763.9181

 For more information, please call the Clerk of Court in the county where the individual in need resides as procedures may differ from county to county.
-If the individual in need resides in a State other than Florida, you should contact the Clerk of Court in that State.
+If the individual in need resides in a State other than Florida.
+Then you should contact the Clerk of Court in that State.